Kyobinoyo/host-metrics-mqtt/README.md

   entity IDs back, even if the names changed.
 Rename entity IDs in Home Assistant if needed.
 - Rates are averages over one interval.
 - *Pending updates* only counts; it does not run `apt update` (the `apt-daily.timer` does).
-- `tailscale0` is usually not worth monitoring: traffic handled by `tailscale serve` never passes through the interface.

 ## Tested on